f5devcentral/f5-rseries-training/docs/rseries_f5os_configuration_backup_and_restore.rst

 Exporting F5OS Backup via API
 ------------------------------

-To copy a configuration backup file from the sappliance to a remote https server use the following API call:
+To copy a configuration backup file from the appliance to a remote https server use the following API call:

 .. code-block:: bash